 - statistical research including in relation to equal opportunities and diversity

-such as witnesses, employers, members of the public and fellow social workers
+- are involved in a case we are investigating about a social worker, such as witnesses, employers, members of the public and fellow social workers

-- people who respond to our surveys and consultations
+- respond to our surveys and consultations

 We may not have any control over the personal data sent to us (and received by us) in this way.
 However, in this privacy notice we have described the main types of data we expect to receive, and how we will use it.